 View the job announcement at employment opportunity on the HR page of the City's website www.everettwa.gov/careers.

-Candidates wishing to claim veterans' preference must submit a copy of their DD-214 or other official military separation documentation that clearly indicates an honorable discharge from military service to email@example.com.
+Candidates wishing to claim veterans' preference must upload a copy of their DD-214 or other official military separation documentation that clearly indicates an honorable discharge from military service.

 PLEASE NOTE: If you have any questions or concerns regarding the disqualifiers, please contact the Everett Police Department Office of Professional Standards at 425.257.8425.